earlSt1/vtt-compendium-hider/README.md

+*This module has been superseded by my [Compendium Folders](https://github.com/earlSt1/vtt-compendium-folders) module.
+Using this you can hide compendiums by removing them from folders.*

 # Compendium Hider

 This is a small module for FoundryVTT that allows you to hide compendiums you are not using.